blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Feign Death (3rd)
 Casting time: 1 action
 Range: touch
-Components: V, S, M(a pinch of dirt from a grave)
 Duration: 1 hour
 You touch a willing creature and put it into a deep, breathless sleep.
 The creature is unconscious and appears outwardly to be dead.
 You may dispel the